Tips on how gardeners can help hedgehogs in the garden. Includes ideas for creating shelter, creating access, and avoiding metaldehyde slug pellets

 - Choose the correct food.
 Hedgehogs are protein eaters — carnivores.
 Though they might eat traditional bread and milk it’s actually not good for them since they’re lactose intolerant and can’t digest the bread.
 Instead, feed them mealworms or cat food (dry and/or wet).
 Fish is toxic to them so choose chicken, beef, lamb, or another meat variety.

 - Create Access.
 Hedgehogs can’t get into your garden if there aren’t any openings in the fence or space under the gate.

 Hedgehog Conservation on the Isle of Man

-The Manx Hedgehog Conservation Society is a charity based from farm in St Marks on the Isle of Man.
+The Manx Hedgehog Conservation Society is a charity based in St Marks on the Isle of Man.
 The purpose of the charity is to encourage and give advice to the public on how to help sick, injured, or orphaned hedgehogs.
-The centre at the time of the above video had seven resident ‘Hoggies’ including a few that can never be released into the wild.
+The center at the time of the above video had seven resident ‘Hoggies’ including a few that can never be released into the wild.
 Their role with the charity is to be spokes-hogs for the rest of their kind and they make regular appearances with Sandy at local events, schools, and presentations.

 If you’d like to be in touch with Sandy to learn more or to donate, please head over to their Facebook page.
 The farm will also be offering night time viewings beginning this year and news of those events will be shared on Facebook.

 * Statistic from Sandy Huyton of the Manx Hedgehog Conservation Society.